bacalhau-project/bacalhau/docs/examples/index.md

 ## Usage

-Each example walks you through a specific task and aims at being as self-contained as possible.
+Each example walks you  a specific task and aims at being as self-contained as possible.
 For starters, we recommended to start from examples whose prerequistes include only the Bacalhau client (e.g. [Python Hello World](./workload-onboarding/Prolog-Hello-World/index.md)).
 First read through an example to grasp its objectives and syntax, once you feel confident with those you may want to run it *interactively*.